PS2ClassicsVault/Windows-11-Stock-No-OneDrive-Built-for-Gaming/README.md

 ## System Requirements: ##

-CPU: Any CPU with x64 and Virtualization Technology Pre-Enabled in bios with TPM/Secure Boot Supported
+CPU: Any CPU with x64 bit support and Virtualization Technology Pre-Enabled in bios

 GPU: Any kind (if no dedicated GPU installed ensure your cpu has a integrated GPU)